CottageFox/CottageFox.github.io/docs/02-Component-Selection/Component-Selection.md

     | Auto Calibration                                        |                                                 |

 <br>
-**Choice:** Option 2: URM37 Ultrasonic Distance Sensor Breakout
+**Choice:** Option 1: HC-SR04 Ultrasonic Sonar Distance Sensor

-**Rationale:** A clock oscillator is easier to work with because it requires no external circuitry in order to interface with the PSoC.
-This is particularly important because we are not sure of the electrical characteristics of the PCB, which could affect the oscillation of a crystal.
-While the shipping speed is slow, according to the website if we order this week it will arrive within 3 weeks.
+**Rationale:** This is the cheapest option and the easiest to use.
+It has only 4 pins so it is easier to connect to the breadboard and is simple to wire so few mistakes will be made when wiring it.

 ###**Op-Amp**